digitalbazaar/payswarm.js/README.md

 authorized raw REST access on authority URLs.
 The HTTP method and body data can be specified. (**NOTE**: This tool performs raw PaySwarm Authority access without user friendly guidance or confirmations.
 Be careful!)
-For example, to get your accounts:
+For example, to get all of your account details in JSON-LD format:

     ./bin/payswarm url https://example.com/i/{my-id}/accounts